 Nail or peg method

-In the USA, two other methods using plaster were also used.
-For the construction of the mother model, cardboard instead of wood was the main material.
-The ribbon-method used corrugated cardboard to represent contours and the egg-crate method based on a partition of the model in squares.
-The egg-crate method allows varying the accuracy of the model.
+In the USA, two other methods employing plaster were also used.
+For the construction of the mother model, cardboard instead of wood was used as the main material.
+The ribbon-method used corrugated cardboard to represent contours and the egg-crate method was based on a partition of the model in squares.
+With the egg-crate method the accuracy of the models can be easily adjusted.
 These two methods were very easy and fast to execute.
-They are not as exact as the layer method but were used by the military to provide a fast panoramic view of an unknown terrain to combatants like bomber pilots.
+They are not as exact as the layer method but were used by the military to provide a quick and accessible panoramic view of an unknown terrain to combatants like bomber pilots.

 Watch a short movie showing the classic layer technique as it was used by most Swiss artists, demonstrated by Toni Mair (duration 13 min, 20MB).